v12technology/fluxtion-quickstart-old/README.md

 The generated SEP is the same as any normal java class, it implements the following interfaces:

-* [Lifecycle](https://github.com/v12technology/fluxtion/blob/master/api/src/main/java/com/fluxtion/api/lifecycle/Lifecycle.java) - call init and teardown to signify start and stop the processor
+* [Lifecycle](https://github.com/v12technology/fluxtion/blob/master/api/src/main/java/com/fluxtion/api/lifecycle/Lifecycle.java) - call init and teardown to notify starting and stopping the processor
-* [EventHandler](https://github.com/v12technology/fluxtion/blob/master/api/src/main/java/com/fluxtion/api/lifecycle/EventHandler.java) - call onEvent with any Event and the SEP will handle all dispatching.
+* [EventHandler](https://github.com/v12technology/fluxtion/blob/master/api/src/main/java/com/fluxtion/api/lifecycle/EventHandler.java) - call onEvent with any Event, the SEP will handle all dispatching.

  The develper creates an instance of the SEP, calls init() then pushes events with onEvent and finally shuts down with tearDown().